Research

 Abstract: We study the evolution of voter support for public adaptation when political preferences are shaped by rising climate risk and economic inequality.
 Political support for tax-funded intervention to preserve habitable land evolves over time when households differ in age, income and beliefs.
 Support for public adaptation is initially low, rising as climate risk increases.
 We show that the political equilibrium experiences a tipping point in response to habitat loss if beliefs are not too dispersed, leading to a shift towards a more active adaptation policy.
 A steady rise in inequality may induce a second tipping point, but the policy impact depends on the balance between the gap in income and beliefs.
 Overall, public intervention is undermined by a "tragedy of the horizon" effect as cohorts internalize only partially its long-term benefits for future generations.
 This prevents public adaptation from converging to the social optimum even when political support is highest.

-Conferences: EJPE-CEPR Political Economy Conference 2024, 2nd CEPR Paris Symposium, SURED Conference on Sustainable Resource Use and Economic Dynamics 2024, 1st Dutch Environmental and Resource Economics Day.
+Conferences: Vienna Workshop on The Political Economy of the Environment 2025; EJPE-CEPR-Bocconi Political Economy Conference 2024 (Naples); Conference on Sustainable Resource Use and Economic Dynamics 2024 (Monte Verità); Dutch Environmental and Resource Economics Day 2024 (Utrecht); CEPR Paris Symposium 2023.

 Policy notes: VoxEU.